davideimola/myInterpreter/README.md

 # myInterpreter

-The aim of this project was built an Interpreter for the purpose to pass a University exam.
+The aim of this project was to build an Interpreter for the purpose to pass a University exam.

 We used our knowledge of interpreter logic and OCaml programming language for the development.